Evergowst4/Gowstbot-1/README.md

 # Gowstbot
-Twitch moderation bot and useful commands created by Evergowst4 (Work In progress)
+Twitch bot with useful commands created by Evergowst4 (Work In progress)